-This means that it must be necessary for the data controller (us) to process your personal data for those purposes (it is reasonable, proportionate and we cannot achieve our objective by some other reasonable means and the data controller (us) can point to a clear and foreseeable legal basis for that purpose is under UK law (whether in statute or common law).
+This means that it must be necessary for the data controller (us) to process your personal data for those purposes (it is reasonable, proportionate and we cannot achieve our objective by some other reasonable means) and the data controller (us) can point to a clear and foreseeable legal basis for that purpose under UK law (whether in statute or common law).

 Other alternative conditions may be applicable where the above is not available.
-For example, in the event of a life or death situation such as preventing harm being caused by a patient or service user, or if the processing relates to personal information that has been made public by the data subject.
+For example, in the event of a life or death situation such as preventing harm being caused by a service user, or if the processing relates to personal information that has been made public by you.